vvv-school/assignment_make-it-roll/README.md

 1. Let iCub **look at the ball**.
 1. Finally, ask iCub to reach for the ball and **make it roll**.

+This assignment is peculiar in such a way that **we can interface the simulator and the real robot indifferently**.

 The outcome should look like the animation below:

 ![make-it-roll](/misc/make-it-roll.gif)

 Some of the points reported above have been already addressed in the code (e.g. [**detection of the blue ball**](./src/main.cpp#L35-L65)), so you need to **fill in the missing gaps** highlighted by the comment `// FILL IN THE CODE`.

+⚠️ Don't push too much by speeding up the movements of the operational
+controllers: you will be eventually controlling the real robot!

 Once done, you can test your code in two ways: